 I am a fan of Bradt guides.
 They are always one step below the Odyssey guides in Central Asia, but nonetheless, they tend to go deeper than the average guidebook.
 Not this one.
 This one is very poor.
 A meagre, undernourished, very thin guide, it needs at least 200 extra pages to do the country justice.
 Do not buy.

 As an aside, the most famous photography book about Pamir, by Matthieu Paley, is actually about Kyrgyz shepherds in the Afghan Wakhan.
 It’s hauntingly beautiful and the story is amazing, but it is not about Tajikistan.

 The Birth of Tajikistan: National identity and the origins of the republic – Paul Bergne

 The best book on the history of Tajikistan proper by an extraordinary man with a profound knowledge of Central Asia.
 You can find a full review here.

 This one is a free e-book, so no harm in trying it out.
 It rivals Paul Bergne’s effort in its effort of delivering a wide view of Tajikistan’s history from past to present.
-Like other academic books, it is not an easy read.
+Like other academic books, though, it is not a page-turner.

 The classic account of Lord Curzon’s expedition to the source of the river Oxus.
-2 other important explorers followed in his footsteps, and all 3 are worth reading.
+This is a ‘ye olde skool’ narrative: for the lovers.
+It’s very interesting, though, and absolutely inspiring to those who get through it all.
+If you need even more heroic exploration adventure, 2 other important explorers followed in his footsteps, delivering similar tales of derring-do.